 One of the richest areas for freeing up significant marketing funds relates to brand portfolio management.
 As a brand consultancy, we find that many organizations have far too many brands receiving far too little investment to be effective.
 The spending then becomes diffused over a broad, diverse set of products and services, and these dollars are often wasted.

-It’s usually far better to “put more wood behind the arrow” by adopting a clear, consistent brand architecture strategy that favors an overarching master brand, with a select few sub-brands targeted at specific product or market segments.
+It’s usually far better to “put more wood behind the arrow” by adopting a clear, consistent brand architecture strategy that favors an overarching master brand, with a select few sub-brands targeted at a specific product or market segment.

 BMW is another example of how to construct a strong brand architecture.
 BMW obtains economic leverage by investing at the corporate brand level, allowing the company to spend less money on marketing individual model brands.
 Compare this to how General Motors, Chevrolet or Ford markets a collection of individual model brands, which results in inefficiency in brand marketing and messaging.